Carson Steele: College career

 Prior to the 2022 season, Steele was selected by Bruce Feldman of The Athletic to his list of the top 100 "freaks" in college football.
 On November 8, 2022, he rushed for a career-high 198 yards and three touchdowns against Toledo.
 He also rushed for 192 yards against Kent State.
 He was awarded MAC West Offensive Player of the Week twice during the 2022 season.
 Through games played on November 19, 2022, Steele ranked ninth nationally with 1,376 rushing yards on 263 attempts (5.2 yards per carry).

-On January 4, 2023, Steele committed to play for the UCLA Bruins football team.
+On January 4, 2023, Steele committed to transfer to play at the University of California, Los Angeles, for the Bruins.
+He was again named to Bruce Feldman's "freak list" for a second straight time in 2023.